drug-design/course/docs/chapters/molecular-graphics.md

 ### Hardware Stereo

-Hardware stereo is a trick incorporated in graphics systems.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/hardware-stereo-2f0a86b8'><i class='fa fa-play' aria-hidden='true'></i></button>Hardware stereo is a trick incorporated in graphics systems.
 The monitor runs at double the frequency so that the screen presents alternate eye views one after another.
 The user wears a pair of goggles containing liquid crystal shutters and an infrared emitter on the workstation synchronizes the visibility of the screen to each eye.
 These capabilities are sometimes incorporated in the hardware and software equipment of a workstation and are available to support effective hardware stereo.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer